MainulDip/KotlinEveryday/kotlin-basic-106-coroutine.md

 ### Channels (communication between multiple coroutines):
 Channels are communication primitives that allow passing data between different coroutines.

-A coroutine that sends (produces) information is often called a producer, and a coroutine that receives (consumes) information is called a consumer.
+A coroutine that sends (produces) information is often called a `producer`, and a coroutine that receives (consumes) information is called a `consumer`.
 Several coroutines can send information to the same channel, and several coroutines can receive data from it.

-Channel is represented with three different interfaces: SendChannel, ReceiveChannel, and Channel that extends the first two.
+Channel is represented with three different interfaces: `SendChannel`, `ReceiveChannel`, and `Channel` that extends the first two.
 You usually create a channel and give it to producers as a SendChannel instance so that only they can send it to it.
 You give a channel to consumers as a ReceiveChannel instance so that only they can receive from it.
 Both send and receive methods are declared as suspend.

 ```kotlin
 interface SendChannel<in E> {